 High school seniors or current community college students with 30 or less credit hours who plan to complete an Associates in Arts or Science degree are welcome to apply.
 The screening process for candidates is comprehensive and holistic.
 Past academic performance is important but is not the only factor involved in admission decisions.
 Other factors include demonstrated ability to overcome obstacles, first-generation college status, diversity, employment history, family responsibilities, community and school involvement, or other extracurricular activities.
 All application materials will be weighed in the decision process.

 What are the requirements of the program?

-The goal of this program is the development of ways to assist community college students in making the transition to the university setting.
-Therefore, students who are admitted to C-STEP are required to participate in the program activities and events both at ACC, and after transferring, at UNC.
+The goal of this program is to assist community college students in making the transition to the university setting.
+Therefore, students who are admitted to C-STEP are required to participate in program activities and events both at ACC at UNC after transferring.